marle3003/mokapi/docs/resources/blogs/mock-payment-workflow.md

 ---
-title: "Mocking a Payment Service with Mokapi: A Real Checkout Flow for Playwright"
+title: "How to Mock a Payment API Service for Playwright"
 description: Learn how to mock a payment provider with Mokapi using real HTML pages and Kafka events, so Playwright tests can walk through an actual checkout flow.
 subtitle: Most teams skip testing the checkout flow because they can't control a real payment service in their test environment.
 Here's how Mokapi removes that excuse.
 image: